-Enhancing Communication and Writing Across the Curriculum at Clemson through student-driven initiatives such as the Writing Fellows and Client-Based Programs
+Enhancing communication and Writing Across the Curriculum at Clemson through student-driven initiatives such as the Grad WAC Fellows and Client-Based Programs

 Giving students experience writing, editing, designing and producing print and digital publications

-Providing a space and technology in the Class of 1941 Studio for Student Communication that allows for collaborative work
+Providing space and technology in the Class of 1941 Studio for Student Communication that allows for collaborative work

 Offering workshops designed to improve the communication abilities and skills of students and faculty members who teach writing and communication

 Securing resources through foundation grants, private gifts and corporate partnerships